iglpdc/dmrg_helpers/docs/index.rst

 Welcome to DMRG helpers's documentation!
 ========================================

-This is documentation for a Python module used to process, analyze, and plot the data resulting from our DMRG code.
-With this module, you can read a bunch of files with estimator data at once, even if they correspond to different Hamiltonian parameters; extract data for a particular correlator or calculate a structure factor, and save to a file or plot your data using matplotlib.
+This is documentation for a Python package used to process, analyze, and plot the data resulting from our DMRG code.
+With this package, you can read a bunch of files with estimator data at once, even if they correspond to different Hamiltonian parameters; extract data for a particular correlator or calculate a structure factor, and save to a file or plot your data using matplotlib.

-For example, to calculate the spin structure factor for certain model, reading the data from a file 'estimators.dat' , and saving the spin structure factor to another file for plotting, you have to do only this:
+For example, to calculate the spin structure factor for certain model, reading the data from a file 'estimators.dat', and saving the spin structure factor to another file for later plotting, you have to do only this:

 .. literalinclude:: _static/spin_structure_factor_from_file.py